 - Treatment of any active infection with antibiotics before surgery

-- Often a history of preceding upper respiratory infection
+- History of upper respiratory infection

-- Painless, firm mass lateral to midline, usually anterior to the sternocleidomastoid muscle
+- Located lateral to the midline, usually anterior to the sternocleidomastoid muscle

 - Neck examination

-- CT or MRI to further assess anatomical structures for surgical planning.
+- CT or MRI to further assess anatomical structures for surgical planning

 - Treatment: : complete surgical excision of both the cyst and any associated tracts

-- Complication: s: infection of the cyst, tract, or sinus with possible abscess formation
+- Complications: : infection of the cyst, tract, or sinus, with possible abscess formation

 - Can cause dysphagia or airway compromise

-- Ultrasound used to identify mass in infancy
+- Ultrasound to identify mass in infancy

-- CT or MRI may be used to further assess anatomical structures for surgical planning.
+- CT or MRI may be used to further assess anatomical structures for surgical planning

 - Midline cervical cleft cyst